tomkaith13/openfga-authz-engine/Readme.md

 ![image](dashboard.png)

 ## TODO
-- Add the Impersonator tuple programmaticall
+- Add the Impersonator tuple (with CEL condition)programmatically
 - Expose a Postman collection to do so.